KaddeOucif/weblogic/wlscnonjrf.md

-- A Stack Job is being created and our WLS Server is being provisioned:
+- A Stack Job is being run and our WLS Server is being provisioned:

 ![](images/wlscnonjrfwithenv/image180.png)